10 Cool Things to do in Nuuk Greenland

 9. The Norse Ruins

-Greenland has had a turbulent history that is much at the mercy of the extraordinary climatic conditions.
+Greenland has had a turbulent history that is much at the mercy of extraordinary climatic conditions.
 Many groups of settlers have tried and failed to survive here, including many early Norse and Viking warriors and farmers that tried to establish permanent settlements in the west of the island.

 Many of the ruins of their farmsteads can be found around the fjords, testament to the trying nature of this harsh environment.